top of page

 • What do you find most rewarding about being a Mentor for emerging natural resources professionals?

-So far I have enjoyed getting to know WSP Corpsmembers and playing a role in helping them gain an increased awareness and understanding of the unique aspects of the local ecosystems we work within and helping them to recognize how their efforts are playing an important role in the monitoring, sustainment, and hopeful recovery of endangered southern California steelhead.
+So far I have enjoyed getting to know WSP Corpsmembers and playing a role in helping them gain an increased awareness and understanding of the unique aspects of the local ecosystems we work within and helping them recognize how their efforts are playing an important role in the monitoring, sustainment, and hopeful recovery of endangered southern California steelhead.
 Ultimately, I hope my mentorship helps to guide Corpsmembers in their future career path endeavors.

 • Share a significant impact that WSP Corpsmembers have had on your organization?